A Season of Fear, Not Cheer, as Virus Changes Christmas

 In recent weeks, many countries tightened restrictions in the hopes of bringing the spread of the virus under control so that the rules could be relaxed for Christmas.
 But that has not worked in many places.

-The four nations of the U.K. – England, Scotland, Wales and Northern Ireland – have all ditched their original Christmas plans of a window to see family.
+The four nations of the U.K. — England, Scotland, Wales and Northern Ireland — have all ditched their original Christmas relaxation plans.
 Hopes that a vaccine could stop the spread were high just weeks ago when Britain was the first country to roll out a rigorously tested shot, but now an aura of dread hangs over the holiday as daily new infections soar.

-Adding to the gloom, a new variant of the virusis surging around London and its surrounding areas.
-Dozens of countries have banned travel from Britain in response.
+Adding to the gloom, a new variant of the virus is surging around London and its surrounding areas.
+Dozens of countries banned travel from Britain in response, though France began allowing trucks from the country to enter again after a standoff that raised fears of Christmastime food shortages in the U.K.

 For Matt Balch, a 40-year-old Australian who lives outside London, the ability to ditch the Christmas plan came as almost a relief.
 Balch was set to go to his in-laws' home in Wales with wife, Kelly, and their two young children.